sorzkode/mirc_scripts_archive/README.md

 ## Methodology

 I used Python to leverage the Internet Archive's CDX (Canonical URL and Timestamp) API to download any available .zip files from the given mIRC scripting sites.
 After scraping, I used additional scripts to delete corrupted folders and to extract .zip and script information into JSON files.
 Those JSON files are manually verified and then used to auto-generate README files for each script.
 Hawkee files are fully processed; the rest are in progress.

-### TODO

-There's many files that need readme and metadata updates.
-I have started working on a more streamlined pipeline that will hopefully help with this process.
-Additionally, I've added hundreds of new scripts (locally) to the project and will push all those when the updates are finished (no idea when).

-In the meantime, see [Contributing](#Contributing) to help out.

 ## Disclaimers
 The files contained here may set off your virus detection.
 Most of these will be false-positives but some may be actual viruses.
 Also, don't expect many of the scripts to run in modern environments.
 I would recommend running them in a virtual environment for Windows XP.